-Portfolio expected default of 1.5% is in line with the EMEA auto loan ABS average and is based on our assessment of the lifetime expectation for the pool.
+Portfolio expected default of 1.6% is in line with the EMEA auto loan ABS average and is based on our assessment of the lifetime expectation for the pool.

 We primarily based our analysis on the historical cohort performance data that the originator provided for a portfolio that is representative of the securitised portfolio.
-We also evaluated (1) other European market trends, (2) benchmark auto loan transactions, and (3) other qualitative considerations with respect to the originator's experience in the asset class.
+We also evaluated (1) previous securitisations from Bank11, (2) trends in other European markets, (3) benchmark auto loan transactions, and (4) other qualitative considerations regarding the originator's experience in the asset class.